KEVIN M. LERNEREmail me for a full pdf version of this C.V.: firstname.lastname@example.org

 Many Cultures, Many Stories.
 College Media Advisers Spring National Media Convention, New York City, March 17–19, 2005, seminar leader.
 Workshop on how to coach student journalists to include multicultural coverage in campus publications.

 COM 401: Communication Capping.
-The capstone course for communication majors.
-Students complete faculty-supervised independent projects that attempt to encapsulate their undergraduate educations.
-Projects include blogs, film projects, and long-form journalism.
+The liberal arts capstone course for communication majors.
+Students complete faculty-supervised independent original research projects.

 COM 300: Mass Communication Law.
 Overview of the law of mass communication in the United States, including the First Amendment, libel, privacy, intellectual property, issues of the law and reporting, and telecommunication and advertising regulation.